peterkappus/twix/README.md

 Twix
 ====

+Get pictures from Twitter (currently pic.twitter.com or Instagram) who's parent tweets match a given query.

+get_pics(query,how_many)
-Get tweets from Twitter which match keywords.
-Single function "get_pic(query)" returns a hash with a URL and a twitter object (using the twitter gem).
+returns an array of hashes with a [:url] string and a [:tweet] object

+Uses the awesome twitter gem behind the scenes.

 ##Installation: